Zero Hour (Avengers album)

 Zero Hour is a live album by the Avengers.
-It was released on vinyl in 2003 on the Italian label DBK Works.
-The album features a recording of a concert that took place at the Old Waldorf, San Francisco, CA on June 13, 1979, one of the band's final concerts.
+It was released on a vinyl in 2003 on the Italian label DBK Works.
+The album features a recording of the band's final concert that took place at the Old Waldorf, San Francisco, CA on June 13, 1979.
 The same concert was released a year later on the compilation album The American in Me.